kole.photography writing with light, exposing beauty

 Self-Love

 After decades of primarily being used to satisfy the male gaze, photographic domains like bodyscapes, boudoir, and art nude portraiture have now been fully reclaimed by women and embraced as an excellent and very effective way to boost your confidence and self esteem.
 Seeing your own body in its natural beautiful splendor, favourably lit and tastefully photographed, is a great antidote for the heavily photoshopped, unrealistic beauty standards society imposes on us.
-Treating yourself to a boudoir shoot can be a powerful act of self-love, and self-care.
+Treating yourself to such a shoot can be a powerful act of self-love, and self-care.

 TFP